wagtail/wagtail/docs/advanced_topics/jinja2.rst

 Output the HTML representation for the stream content as a whole, as well as for each individual block.

-Allows to pass template context (by default) to the stream field template.
+Allows to pass template context (by default) to the StreamField template.

 .. code-block:: html+jinja